 The Diamond Hotend requires a motherboard that supports tripple extruders.
 We recommend using the RUMBA motherboard for its easy firmware setup and triple extruder support.

 Adapting your existing firmware for use with The Diamond Hotend is easy and only require you to do minor changes.

 You can choose to purge the mixing chamber as infill by printing the infill before the outer perimeters, or apply prime towers to purge the mixing chamber with every filament shift.
 This technique ensures crystal clear printout colors.

 We have found Repetier Host to be excellent for preparing triple color prints, because it has proven to work reliably with prime towers.

 Question: My Diamond Hotend is clogged, how do i clean it?

-Answer: Unplug the bowden tubes on the heated Diamond Hotend.
-Use a heated 2mm hex key to insert in each heatsink, all the way into the nozzle tip and pull out quickly to remove any plastic.
+Answer: Usually if you use a Lite6 heatsink, the clogging is in the bowden tube.
+Pull out the bowden tube and clean out the tube.
+Make very sure you will insert the tube fully into the Lite6 heatsink (52mm) or else you will have new clogging inside the heatsink.
+If the clogging is inside the nozzle, then use a heated 2mm hex key to insert in each heatsink, all the way into the nozzle tip and pull out quickly to remove any plastic.
 Repeat process until clean.
 No need to disassembly the heatsinks!
 If nozzle tip is clogged, use a 0.4mm drill/wire to clean from outside.

 Question: My Diamond Hotend is leaking, how do i stop the leak?

 Answer: After mounting the heatsinks, heatup the nozzle to 240-250 degree celcius and tighten the heatsink with a plier.
-If still leaking you can use some PFTE tape on the heatsink threads.
+If still leaking you can use some PFTE tape or liquid gasket on the heatsink threads.
 Never use cooling paste on the threads!